luxflux/old-luxflux.github.com/source/_posts/2013-10-01-vim-with-ctags.markdown

 Today I setup my Vim to use [ctags](http://ctags.sourceforge.net/).

-If you are deep in a project checking the backtrace of a bug and are wondering what exactly a method call does, you can just hover it and press `CTR + ]` to jump to the method definition.
+I want to use it in the situation where I am deep in a project checking the backtrace of a bug and are wondering what exactly a method call does.
+With `ctags` I can just hover the call and press `CTR + ]` to jump to the method definition which lies anywhere in your repository.

 If you are interested in such a setup, read on.